 - approved certification mechanism.

 The second category of appropriate safeguards includes custom contractual clauses, which the parties prepare themselves.
-However, these clauses have to be approved by the Supervisory Authority before they can be used as a basis for data transfers to third countries.
+However, these clauses must be approved by the Supervisory Authority before they can be used as a basis for data transfers to third countries.

 Transfers based on derogation for specific situations